puppetlabs/puppet-docs/source/pdk/pdk_get_started.md

 description: "Getting started with the Puppet Development Kit, the shortest path to developing better Puppet code."
 ---

-# PDK Getting Started Guide [TODO: maybe Getting started isn't the best title?
+# PDK Getting Started Guide [TODO: Jean, maybe Getting started isn't the best title?
 Create a new module or something taskier?]

-TODO Write a shortdesc here
+[TODO Jean write a shortdesc here]

 ## Create a new module